French child kidnap plot shows global sway of QAnon style

 Daillet-Wiedemann, who had been living in self-imposed exile in Malaysia for years, had a network of a few hundred supporters, with a much smaller “hard core,” according to François Pérain, the prosecutor in the region’s main city of Nancy.
 He instructed one of his supporters to make a plan for Mia and for another French child in a similar situation, and wired 3,000 euros for transportation and equipment, Pérain said.

 Five men, ages 23 to 60, came together in the plot they dubbed “Operation Lima” – an anagram of Lola and Mia’s names.
 They gave themselves code names as well: Jeannot, Pitchoun, the Crow, Bruno, Bouga.
 A sixth man, a retired lieutenant-general from the French military, forged government paperwork for the mission in France’s Vosges region, near Switzerland.
+That officer on Tuesday was among those detained in the plot to attack vaccine centers, the judicial official said.

 The main planner went by the nickname Bouga and was an educator, according to his lawyer, Randall Schwerdorffer.
 He vetted Montemaggi with an online questionnaire before organizing what he considered “a legitimate intervention,” the lawyer said.
 He declined to release his client’s real name for reasons of privacy.